How to Silicone a Bath

 FAQs

-Why should I seal a bath?
+Why Should I Seal a Bath?

 If there is a large gap between your bathtub and the wall, this may be down to poor installation.
 The best course of action, in this case, would be to remove all of the old silicone and then try to re-position the bathtub so that it is closer to the wall.
-This will allow you to apply the silicon as normal.
+This will allow you to apply the silicone as normal.

 Ready to get a price for your home improvement project?